 The connotation of a soapbox is that someone ‘gets on their soapbox’ and rants about whatever.
 But something has always stood out to me about that.
 People usually say, I’m sorry, I’ll step off my soapbox now — but only after they have said something very important!
 So I wondered, what if you can give everyone a soapbox to amplify their own voices?
 It was this idea of having a platform that would allow other people to step up and say their piece and have an audience that would listen to them.

-What first motivated you to branch off from your career in consulting at Accenture and start The Soapbox Project?
+What first motivated you to start The Soapbox Project?